Cairo, Egypt – created in 2007

-The city of Cairo is characterized by a significant presence of street children, child workers living on the streets but also children living with their families on the streets.
-The political and economic upheavals of recent years in Egypt have had a significant impact on these precarious populations, as well as on the modalities of NGO intervention and the position of the public authorities.
+The city of Cairo is characterized by a significant presence of street children, working children living on the street but also children living with their families on the street.
+The political and economic upheavals of the last few years in Egypt have had a significant impact on these precarious populations, as well as on the intervention methods of NGOs and the position of public authorities.

 Support to partner associations

-In 2017, SSIEG signed five partnership agreements with five local NGOs, namely Banati Foundation, Ana ElMasry, Egyptian Association for Societal Consolidation, Face and Nour Elhaia.
+In 2017, SamusocialInternational Egypt signed five partnership agreements with five local NGOs: Banati Foundation, Ana ElMasry, Egyptian Association for Societal Consolidation, Face and Nour Elhaia.
 The organization offered five training courses on several topics, including first aid, STI prevention and sexual violence.
 In addition, common maraudes were organized.

 In Cairo, advocacy is particularly focused on students, who are the future agents of change, through conferences that often lead to longer-term collaborations with institutions, students and their parents.
 The organization of a theater festival also takes place every year (3rd edition in October 2021) in order to present and highlight the artistic creations of the children.
 The year 2021 also marks the signing of a second agreement with the MoSS allowing SamusocialInternational Egypt to intervene in governmental shelters and the organization of quarterly coordination meetings with the “Homeless Children” department to follow up the partnership and facilitate consultation and synergies between the different services involved.

 2,012 Social interviews

 14 Sports days and camps

 For more informations: